CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/plainpool.md

-CHECK:
-- removed `POOL_IS_REBASING_IMEPLEMENTATION` and changed corresponding code (exchange_received). need to mention this somehow as it is not included in the cutoff commit?
--

 Plain pools are curve liquidity exchange contracts which contain at least 2 and up to 8 coins.

 !!!deploy "Contract Source & Deployment"